-A company limited by guarantee is also not permitted to have joint subscribers.
+A company limited by guarantee also cannot have joint subscribers.

-Subscribers of a private company with share capital do not need to pay anything for their share/s unless such payment is called for.
-However, in the case of a public company, section 586 of the CA 2006 provides that, unless the shares have been allotted under an employees’ share scheme, all subscribers must pay a minimum of one-quarter of the nominal value and all of the premium in cash.
+Subscribers of a private company with share capital need not pay for their shares unless the company calls for such payment.
+In contrast, section 586 of the CA 2006 sets specific rules for a public company.
+If the company has not allotted the shares under an employees’ share scheme, all subscribers must pay at least one-quarter of the nominal value.
+Additionally, they must pay all of the premium in cash.

 Note – Once the Memorandum is filed at Companies House it cannot be amended or updated during the lifetime of the Company.

 Anyone who adds their name to the Memorandum during incorporation will become a member of the Company and will continue to be a member until they resign.
-Details of members will be made public on the Companies House website under the company details.
+The Companies House website will publicly display member details under the company information.

 Do I need to set out the objectives of the Company in the Memorandum?

 As stated above, the Memorandum needs to contain only minimal information.
 Under the Companies Act 2006, your organisation’s objectives will be unrestricted unless the Articles limit them in some way.
-If your Company was incorporated before 2006 then restrictions on objectives can be removed by amending the Articles.
-The Registrar must be notified of any changes and no amendments will be recognised until they are registered at Companies House.
+If you incorporated your Company before 2006, you can remove restrictions on objectives by amending the Articles.
+You must notify the Registrar of any changes.
+Moreover, Companies House must register the amendments before they are officially recognised.